 Individual job search assistance is available with the graduate career consultant in the Student Union Career Services Office or with any of the college career consultants located in the respective disciplinary colleges.
 Services include resume and curriculum vitae development, written correspondence assistance, mock interviews and interview preparation, academic and non-academic job search assistance, workshops and career fairs.
-More information may be found online at https://example.com/hitesate/ and interviews and interview preparation may be found online at https://example.com/hitesate/ assistance, workshops and career fairs.
-More information may be found online at https://example.com/hitesate/ assistance, workshops and career fairs.
+More information may be found online at HireOSUgrads.com.